-There is no such requirement in general, except for those provided in the MSRCPA and the Franchise Guidelines.
+There is no such requirement in general, except for the disclosure requirements provided in the MSRCPA and the Franchise Guidelines.
 If the industry in which the franchise operates is regulated by industry-specific laws, it is necessary to check those regulations.